National and Kapodistrian University of Athens: Founding and expansion

-Between 1895 and 1911, an average of 1,000 new students matriculated each year, a number which increased to 2,000 at the end of World War I. This resulted in the decision to introduce entrance examinations for all the faculties, beginning for the academic year 1927–28.
-Since 1954 the number of students admitted each year has been fixed by the Ministry of Education and Religion, by proposal of the faculties.
+Between 1895 and 1911, an average of 1,000 new students matriculated each year, a number which increased to 2,000 at the end of World War I. This resulted in the decision to introduce entrance examinations for all the faculties, beginning from the academic year 1927–28.
+Since 1954 the number of students admitted each year has been fixed by the Ministry of Education and Religious Affairs, by proposal of the faculties.

 Modern history

 The University Club building was founded in 1930.
 Today the building houses the Health Services Office, the Meals Department, the University Club reading rooms, and the Students Cultural Association (POFPA).

 From 1911 until 1932 the university was separated into the Kapodistrian University (the humanities departments; named after Ioannis Kapodistrias, the first head of state of the independent modern Greek state) and the National University (the science departments).
 In 1932, the two separate legal entities were merged into the "National and Kapodistrian University of Athens."

-During the 1960s construction work began on the University Campus in the suburb of Ilissia, which houses the Schools of Philosophy, Theology and Sciences.
+During the 1960s, construction work began on the University Campus in the suburb of Ilissia, which houses the Schools of Philosophy, Theology, and Sciences.

 In 2013, the University Senate made the decision to suspend all operations in the wake of the Ministry of Education and Religious Affairs cutting 1,655 administrative jobs from universities around the country.
-In a statement, the University Senate said that "any educational, research and administrative operation of the University of Athens is objectively impossible".
+In a statement, the University Senate said that "any educational, research, and administrative operation of the University of Athens is objectively impossible".